skerkour/kerkour.com/content/blog/bloom-whats-next.md

 Thus, they will be able to pay more people to work on Bloom's codebase and we enter the free software <a href="/blog/bloom-a-free-and-open-source-google/#open-source-access-data-how" target="_blank" rel="noopener">virtuous circle</a>.

-In our vision, tomorrow's world is composed of a federation of Bloom providers, like email providers today (or <a href="https://matrix.org/blog/index" target="_blank" rel="noopener">matrix</a> or <a href="https://joinmastodon.org/" target="_blank" rel="noopener">Mastodon</a>).
+In our vision, tomorrow's world is composed of a <a href="http://brucemacvarish.com/2012/08/26/twitter-federation/" target="_blank" rel="noopener">federation</a> of Bloom providers, like email providers today
+(or <a href="https://matrix.org/blog/index" target="_blank" rel="noopener">matrix</a> or <a href="https://joinmastodon.org/" target="_blank" rel="noopener">Mastodon</a>).

 <!-- Also Bloom's and associated services marks and logos are trademarked. -->